romain-d/shortcuts-front-page-posts-page/readme.txt

 This section describes how to install the plugin and get it working.

-e.g.

 1. Upload the plugin files to the `/wp-content/plugins/shortcuts-front-page-posts-page` directory, or install the plugin through the WordPress plugins screen directly.
-1. Activate the plugin through the 'Plugins' screen in WordPress
+2. Activate the plugin through the 'Plugins' screen in WordPress
-1. Shortcuts are added automatically!
+3. Shortcuts are added automatically!

 == Frequently Asked Questions ==